 Many people hire me to handle their divorce or parentage action in Chicago without meeting me personally.
 Potential clients read my hundreds of articles about Illinois divorce, see my reviews online or they can tell that I “know what I’m talking about” after a quick phone call.

 I always prefer to meet my potential clients face-to-face, however.
 I can learn so much more about my client and their case in a face-to-face meeting than I ever could by sending emails back and forth.
 Now, after the coronavirus, I am happy to do a Zoom meeting with a potential client.

-When scheduling an initial consultation there are items I would prefer you bring which I have listed below:
+When scheduling an initial consultation there is some preparation and items I would prefer that you bring to the consult.
+They have listed below: